hassanhshah/Hassan-Shah-Portfolio/README.md

 # [Hybrid Recommender System for Yelp Rating Dataset](https://github.com/hassanhshah/Hybrid_Recommender_System)
 * Constructed a Hybrid Recommender System that utilizes both content-filtering and item-based discovery to predict users' ratings of businesses on Yelp
-* Used Spark RDD to efficiently predict for over 150,000 user-business pairs
+* Used Spark RDD to predict over 150,000 businesses' ratings in seconds
 * Algorithm ranked 13th out of 232 students in Graduate Data Mining Course

 ![](/images/Yelp.png)

 # [Heart Disease Exploratory Data Analysis and Classification](https://www.kaggle.com/code/hassanhshah/heart-disease-eda-classification-90-accuracy)
 * Performed exploratory data analysis on a dataset of heart disease patient records from the UCI Machine Learning Repository
-* Identified the most common risk factors for heart disease, which were chest pain type, number of major vessels (0-3) colored by flourosopy, and cholesterol
+* Identified the most common risk factors for heart disease, which were chest pain type, number of major vessels colored by fluoroscopy, and cholesterol
-* Compared accuracy of multiple ML techniques with an ensemble model (Stacking CV Classifier) reaching 90% prediction accuracy
+* Compared the accuracy of multiple ML techniques with an ensemble model (Stacking CV Classifier), reaching 90% prediction accuracy

 ![](/images/Cholesterol.png)